First Horizon Corporation (FHN) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of FHN

-Many brokerage firms have already submitted their reports for FHN stocks, with Wedbush repeating the rating for FHN by listing it as a “Outperform.”
-The predicted price for FHN in the upcoming period, according to Wedbush is $22 based on the research report published on February 23rd of the previous year 2022.
+Many brokerage firms have already submitted their reports for FHN stocks, with Wells Fargo repeating the rating for FHN by listing it as a “Overweight.”
+The predicted price for FHN in the upcoming period, according to Wells Fargo is $25 based on the research report published on March 24th of the current year 2023.

-Raymond James, on the other hand, stated in their research note that they expect to see FHN reach a price target of $19, previously predicting the price at $20.
-The rating they have provided for FHN stocks is “Outperform” according to the report published on October 07th, 2021.
+Wedbush, on the other hand, stated in their research note that they expect to see FHN reach a price target of $22.
+The rating they have provided for FHN stocks is “Outperform” according to the report published on February 23rd, 2022.

-UBS gave a rating of “Neutral” to FHN, setting the target price at $17 in the report published on September 08th of the previous year.
+Raymond James gave a rating of “Outperform” to FHN, setting the target price at $19 in the report published on October 07th of the previous year.

 Insider Trading